traefik/traefik/docs/content/getting-started/configuration-overview.md

 ## The Dynamic Configuration

-Traefik gets its _dynamic configuration_ from [providers](../providers/overview.md): whether an orchestrator, a service registry, or [additional configuration file](../providers/file.md) dedicated to _dynamic configuration_.
+Traefik gets its _dynamic configuration_ from [providers](../providers/overview.md): whether an orchestrator, a service registry, or [configuration file.s](../providers/file.md) dedicated to _dynamic configuration_.

 Since this configuration is specific to your infrastructure choices, we invite you to refer to the [dedicated section of this documentation](../routing/overview.md).